Left atrial appendage occlusion: Watchman device

+Amplatzer Amulet device

 The Amplatzer device from St. Jude Medical, used to close atrial septal defects, has also been used to occlude the left atrial appendage.
 This can be performed without general anaesthesia and without echocardiographic guidance.
 Transcatheter patch obliteration of the LAA has also been reported.
+The Amulet device is inserted very similarly to the Watchman LAAC implant.
+A catheter is introduced into the groin and travels up to the heart where it crosses from the right atrium into the left atrium via a hole in the septum.
+The device is then discharged into the LAA.
+Eventually tissue grows over the Amulet device and completely occludes the LAA.

 The ULTRASEAL LAA device, from Cardia, is a percutaneous, transcatheter device intended to prevent thrombus embolization from the left atrial appendage in patients who have non-valvular atrial fibrillation.

 As with all Cardia devices (such as: Atrial Septal Defect Closure Device or Patent Foramen Ovale Closure Device), the Ultraseal is fully retrievable and repositionable in the Cardia Delivery System used for deployment.
 The device can be retrieved and redeployed multiple times in a single procedure without replacing the device or delivery sheath.

 Other devices exist to occlude the left atrial appendage from the inside of the heart such as the Wavecrest device and the Lariat device.
 The latter technique entails closing a strangling noose around the LAA, which is advanced from the chest wall with a special sheath, after introducing a balloon in the LAA from the inside surface of the heart (endocardium).